 - Introducing the virtual visit option to patients: When a new patient meets with Dr. Eads, she explains the virtual visit option and encourages the patient to visit her secure portal, create an account, and select a password.
 Patients are also reminded about the virtual visits option when they call the office for an appointment.

-- Initiating communication: Any patient who wants a virtual visit can access Dr. Eads' secure Web site portal and click on the "virtual office visit" link.
-To log in and make a visit, the patient enters his/her information and provides a credit card number.
-(The patient is billed $85 for the "virtual visit," although some local insurers do reimburse the patient for the visit.)
+- Initiating communication: Any patient who wants a virtual visit can access Dr. Eads' secure Web site portal and click on the Virtual Office Visit link.
+To log in and make a visit, the patient enters his or her information and provides a credit card number.
+(The patient is billed $85 for the virtual visit, although some local insurers do reimburse the patient for the visit.)
 Patients are also asked to select their preferred pharmacy.

 - Patient access to response: The doctor's diagnosis, treatment plan, and instructions are securely saved at the site for the patient to review at his or her convenience.
 Patients receive an e-mail notification when the doctor's response is available, after which time they can log in and review her findings and suggestions.

 - Payment: When the doctor concludes the virtual visit, she authorizes the $85 credit card charge.
 She also provides the patient with a form to submit to the insurer for reimbursement for the virtual visit.